librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

     php addhost.php localhost public v2c

-This assumes you haven't made community changes--if you have, replace `public` with your community.
-It also assumes SNMP v2c.
+Replace `public` to match what you set in `/etc/snmp/snmpd.conf`.
+This command also assumes you are using SNMP v2c.
 If you're using v3, there are additional steps (NOTE: instructions for SNMPv3 to come).

 Discover localhost: